neurogamedev/NeurosityUE5-NeurogameTemplate/README.md

 8. Create a *Scripts* folder inside the *{Your Project Root}/Contents* folder.
 The name and location is very important for the plugin to run.
 9. Copy/paste the *node_modules* folder from *{Your Project Root}/Plugins/nodejs-ue4/Content/Scripts* folder to your *{Your Project Root}/Contents/Scripts* folder.
 10. Follow the setup instructions and install dependencies in your *{Your Project Root}/Contents/Scripts* folder, just as you would in [Your First Node App](https://docs.neurosity.co/docs/getting-started) example project.
 Ignore the section where you authenticate with an .env file.
 The plugin doesn't support that workflow.
+11. Add your Unreal Project path to your environment variables.
-11. Open your project in Unreal Engine.
+12. Open your project in Unreal Engine.
 It is not necessary to "Import Changes", but make sure the Node.js and the SocketIO plugins are enabled.
-12. You're good to start your own journey!
+13. You're good to start your own journey!
 Check this very example project or [getnamo's examples](https://github.com/getnamo/nodejs-ue4) to figure out how to use [Neurosity's SDK](https://docs.neurosity.co/docs/overview) with the Node.js plugin.

 ## Packaging